tregotech/ttrends-api/README.md

 # ttrends-api

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files for serverless application (Lambda Function & API Gateway) for [Ttrends](https://github.com/tregotech/ttrends) deployed with AWS SAM CLI.

 - ttrends - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

+The front end can be found [here](https://github.com/tregotech/ttrends-streamlit).

 ## Deploy the application